It's been 50 years since humans last walked on the Moon. Now, NASA is preparing to return

 NASA's long-term goals are even more ambitious: using the technology and research developed during the Artemis flights, the space agency intends to launch a future crewed mission to Mars.

 This 'Moon to Mars' plan involves building a new space station in lunar orbit and, eventually, establishing a habitable Moon base.

-Sign up to our newsletter for more space and astronomy news
+Sign up to our space newsletter for exclusive astronomy highlights, night sky guides and out-of-this-world events.

 Launch vehicles: Space Launch System (SLS); Commercial launch vehicles

-Crew modules: Lunar Gateway, Orion, Human landing system (HLS)
+Crew modules: Lunar Gateway, Orion, Human Landing System (HLS)

-That means establishing bases both in lunar orbit and on the Moon's surface, although the primary goal for now still involves returning humans to the Moon by 2024.
+That means establishing bases both in lunar orbit and on the Moon's surface – although the primary goal for now still involves returning humans to the Moon by the middle of the decade.